Question

 Resume Experts • 10+ Years Experience

-The word "revitalized" describes the process of bringing new life, energy, or strength to something that was declining or stagnant.
-While this word conveys positive transformation, it can sometimes sound vague or overly generic on a resume without specific context.
+The word "revitalized" describes bringing new life, energy, or strength to something that was declining or stagnant.
+While this word conveys positive change, it's become overused on resumes and can sound generic to hiring managers who see it repeatedly.

 Better Alternatives to Use Instead